CakePHP-Copula/Copula/Integration.md

 > * [OAuth v1 information](http://developer.yahoo.com/oauth/guide/oauth-auth-flow.html)
 > * [OAuth v2 information](https://developers.google.com/accounts/docs/OAuth2#webserver)
 >
->For the details on how these methods have been implemented, see [Section 2.1 Component Functions](#component-functions).
+>For the details on how these methods have been implemented, see [Section 2.1 Component Functions](#21-component-functions).

 <br />
 <a id="paths"><h3>1.4 Paths</h3></a>

 Paths are configured in whichever config file you want.
+For consistency it is recommended to use `YourPlugin/Config/paths.php`
-For consistency I would recommend using `Config/paths.php` You are responsible for loading this file (using `Configure::load()`) before the ApisSource datasource needs it.
+You are responsible for loading this file (using `Configure::load()`) before the ApisSource datasource needs it.
 As previously mentioned, `bootstrap.php` is a convenient place for that.

-API paths must be ordered from most specific conditions to least (or none).
-This is because the map is iterated through until the first path which has all of its required conditions met is found.
-If a path has no required conditions, it will be used.
 Optional conditions aren't checked, but are added when building the request.

 ```php